cmomanyi/LX-FTA_Gateway/Readm.md

 ---

 ## 🚀 Deployment Workflow (CI/CD)
-This uses GitHub Actions to automate backend Docker builds and frontend deployment to S3 + CloudFront.
+This uses GitHub Actions to automate backend Docker builds and push to ECR, deploy to ECS, and deploy frontend to S3 + CloudFront.

 **Workflow: .github/workflows/deploy.yml**
 - On push to `main`:
   - Build Docker image for backend and push to ECR
+  - Deploy backend to ECS
   - Build frontend and sync to S3 bucket
   - Invalidate CloudFront cache